Acidburn0zzz/zm-cisco-http-trigger/README.md

 5)Go to Event and create an every day all the time schedule and click add.

 6)set Trigger Event to Enable and select what triggers you want enabled and put a check in the HTTP box and click save.

+This script is provided as-is and has no warranty.